calvintirrell/Udacity-Data-Analyst-Investigate-Dataset-Project-2/README.md

 # Udacity-Data-Analyst-Investigate-Dataset-Project-2
-This is my repository for the project and files for the first project in the Udacity Data Analyst Nanodegree program.
+This is my repository for the project and files for the second project in the Udacity Data Analyst Nanodegree program.

 # Description
 The goal of this project is to choose a dataset from the available choices and then go through the data analysis process.